-Small Business Administration (SBA) CAPLines provide small businesses with affordable financing up to $5 million for recurring cash flow needs.
-With an SBA CAPLine, or SBA line of credit, interest rates are typically around 5 to 10 percent.
-Plus, you can use an SBA line of credit repeatedly as it’s repaid.
-You can expect funding to take 45 to 90 days plus.
+Small Business Administration (SBA) CAPLines provide businesses up to $5 million for recurring cash flow needs.
+With an SBA CAPLine, or SBA line of credit, interest rates are typically 5% to 10%.
+An SBA line of credit allows you to use the funds repeatedly as they are repaid.
+Funding generally takes 45 to 90 days.

-If you’re in need of a fast line of credit, a better option than an SBA CAPLine might be a small business line of credit from OnDeck.
+If you need a fast line of credit, a better option than an SBA CAPLine might be a small business line of credit from OnDeck.
 With OnDeck, you can get funding for up to $100,000 in as few as one to three days.
 You can apply and get approved in minutes using OnDeck’s simple online application.

 What Is an SBA CAPLine?